juicedata/juicefs/docs/how_to_setup_object_storage.md

 ## S3

 S3 supports [two style URI](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html): virtual hosted-style and path-style.
-The difference between virtual hosted-style and path-style is:
+The difference between them is:

 - Virtual hosted-style: `https://<bucket>.s3.<region>.amazonaws.com`
 - Path-style: `https://s3.<region>.amazonaws.com/<bucket>`

+The `<region>` should be replaced with specific region code, e.g. the region code of US East (N. Virginia) is `us-east-1`.
+You could find all available regions in [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

-***Note: For AWS China user, you need add `.cn` to the host, i.e. `amazonaws.com.cn`.***
+***Note: For AWS China user, you need add `.cn` to the host, i.e. `amazonaws.com.cn`.
+And check [this document](https://docs.amazonaws.cn/en_us/aws/latest/userguide/endpoints-arns.html) to know your region code.***

-Currently, JuiceFS only supports virtual hosted-style and maybe support path-style in the future.
+Currently, JuiceFS only supports virtual hosted-style and maybe support path-style in the future ([#134](https://github.com/juicedata/juicefs/issues/134)).
 So when you format a volume, the `--bucket` option should be virtual hosted-style URI.
 For example:

 ```bash
 $ ./juicefs format \